couchbaselabs/docs-ng/content/couchbase-lite/cbl-concepts/cbl-concepts-5000-faq.markdown

 ### How much data can Couchbase Lite handle?

 There aren't any hard limits in Couchbase Lite itself.
 The most likely practical limit is the available disk and flash storage on the device, and of course app responsiveness as query times increase.
+Couchbase Lite does not store attachments inside the database file.
 For information about limitations in SQLite, see [Implementation Limits for SQLite](http://www.sqlite.org/limits.html).

-I've heard that Android has a 2 GB file size limit; but this should be less of a problem for Couchbase Lite, because the database file doesn't grow as fast (it doesn't need explicit compaction) and because it doesn't store attachments inside the database file.

 ## Compatibility